 A really common mistake that photographers make is keyword stuffing.
 Using your keywords as much as possible is not the goal.

 Think about this – your goal is to serve your clients.
 And, Google’s goal is to serve theirs.
 Google’s clients are the people who use their search engine, which means Google wants to show those people results that are helpful and useful to them.
 It knows when your post is just full of keywords because you’re trying to be #1 versus when you’re writing good content.

 So yes, use your keywords, but don’t force it.
 Use them when it’s natural to do so.
 You also don’t have to use your exact keywords every time.
 If your keywords are “places to elope in Washington state,” using the word “elope,” or even “eloping” and “elopement” by itself will also tell Google that your post is relevant to the topic.
 Search engines look for synonyms and related words.

 The title of your blog post should contain your keywords, but here you should also think about what would make the post “clickable.”

 People are usually more likely to click on something that has a catchy title.
 Even just calling it “5 best places to elope in Washington state” is more engaging than “places to elope in Washington state”

-Please, never do that.
-It will hurt your chances of ranking because
+It will hurt your chances of ranking because:

 - Google will see that title, and it’ll think (computers don’t think but you know what I mean), is this blog post about places to elope or is it about a Washington elopement photographer?
 Google wants to show the most relevant content when people use their search engine – so because “elopement photographer” isn’t relevant to the search, it won’t show your post.